Junparking/Junparking/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👋 Hi, I’m @Junparking
+- 👋 Hi, I’m @Junparking.
+- I thrive in collaborative environments and am comfortable working with individuals from diverse backgrounds.😀
-- 👀 I’m interested in DataScience,AI
+- 👀 I’m interested in DataScience,
+   - Computer Vision : Object detection , Generative AI , Understanding Video

 ### Platforms & Languages